balena-io/debugging-masterclass/README.md

 There are many other health checks that can immediately show up an issue.
-For example, warnings on low free memory or disk space can show up issues which will exhibit themselves as application updates failling to download, or service containers restarting abnormally (especially if an application service runs unchecked and consumes memory until none if left).
+For example, warnings on low free memory or disk space can show up issues which will exhibit themselves as application updates failing to download, or service containers restarting abnormally (especially if an application service runs unchecked and consumes memory until none if left).
 We'll also go through some of these scenarios later.